testdrivenio/flask-spa-auth/DRAFT.md

 That's it!
 We're ready to test.

-Create a new build then run Svelte:
+Create a new build, then run Svelte:

 ```bash
 $ npm run build
 $ npm start
 ```

-In a different terminal window run the Flask app:
+In a different terminal window, run the Flask app:

 ```bash
 $ python app.py